 KPCC is a full-time news and information service for Los Angeles and the surrounding region of Southern California.
 The program schedule mixes locally produced news and information programming along with syndicated programming from NPR, the BBC, APM PRI (Public Radio International), and other independent program providers.

-The program schedule includes major news programs from NPR—Morning Edition, All Things Considered, Weekend Edition and Talk of the Nation—and public radio’s other signature programs, such as Car Talk, This American Life, Wait Wait…Don’t Tell Me!, Marketplace, A Prairie Home Companion, etc.
+The program schedule includes major news programs from NPR—Morning Edition, All Things Considered, and Weekend Edition—and public radio’s other signature programs, such as This American Life, Wait Wait…Don’t Tell Me!, Marketplace, Live from Here, etc.

 Does KPCC play music?
 Can I send you my music?

 Thank you for your interest.
 However, since our format is news and information, we do not play music, and are not accepting music submissions.

 What is KPCC's relationship to National Public Radio (NPR)?

 KPCC is an NPR member station.
 National Public Radio produces programs, which KPCC licenses and airs on our stations.
 KPCC is not organizationally related to NPR.

 The NPR programming currently on our station includes Morning Edition, All Things Considered, Fresh Air, Wait Wait...
 Don't Tell Me!, and more.

 Where can I listen to Southern California Public Radio?